Observation of Improved Accuracy over Classical Sparse Ground-State Solvers using a Quantum Computer: Classical approaches

 Unlike sparse iterative solvers, DMRG does not rely on sparsity of the target state.
-However, a $k$-sparse state in the computational basis can be represented exactly by an MPS of bond dimension $k$ regardless of the geometry, meaning that DMRG does always have the expressivity to solve a sparse ground state problem.
+However, a $K$-sparse state in the computational basis can be represented exactly by an MPS of bond dimension $K$ regardless of the geometry, meaning that DMRG does always have the expressivity to solve a sparse ground state problem.
 Its limitations are determined by the entanglement of the target states as well as the spectral structure of the Hamiltonian as a whole, which together determine the rate of convergence.
 Therefore, achieving hardness for DMRG for a sparse ground state problem will likely require making the optimization challenging, setting the sparsity large enough that the algorithm is impractical even if the bond dimension is formally polynomial, or some combination of the two.
-We discuss this further in \Cref{sec:conclusion}, and give details of DMRG in \Cref{sapp:dmrg}.